How Proprietary Software Lets Companies Cheat - Slashdot

 All these forms of cheating treat the owner of the device as an enemy of the company that made or sold it, to be thwarted, tricked, or forced into conducting their affairs in the best interest of the company's shareholders.
 To do this, they run programs and processes that attempt to hide themselves and their nature from their owners, and proxies for their owners (like reviewers and researchers).
 Increasingly, cheating devices behave differently depending on who is looking at them.
 When they believe themselves to be under close scrutiny, their behavior reverts to a more respectable, less egregious standard.
 This is a shocking and ghastly turn of affairs, one that takes us back to the dark ages.

-I've love to see a class action suit filed that would force Facebook, Groupon, Snapchat, and dozens of other apps I'll never use explain why they are taking up precious and expensive sp
+I've love to see a class action suit filed that would force Facebook, Groupon, Snapchat, and dozens of other apps I'll never use explain why they are taking up precious and expensive space in my phone.

+Hopefully once that hurdle is cleared it will create a precedence for the other abuses.

+And, by your own admission, if I replace the OS I could lose something important, like the ability to make phone calls.

 Re: (Score:2)